The Prairie Research Institute Library has closed permanently.

-Our combined library collection contains more than 58,000 cataloged titles and more than 94,000 items, including books, journals, media and maps.
-In addition to the historical output of the State Scientific Surveys, our collection coverage includes earth and environmental sciences, ecology, environmental education, environmental protection and conservation, pollution prevention, and natural history, and natural resources of all types with a focus on topics relevant to Illinois and the surrounding region.
+The Prairie Research Institute Library collection comprised more than 58,000 cataloged titles and more than 65,000 cataloged items, including books, journals, media and other materials.
+In addition to the historical output of the State Scientific Surveys, coverage included earth and environmental sciences, ecology, environmental education, environmental protection and conservation, pollution prevention, natural history, and natural resources of all types, with a focus on Illinois and the surrounding region.

 Prior to 2010, only the Illinois Natural History Survey Library collection was owned by the University Library and included in the University Library catalog.
 The collections of the other State Scientific Surveys (Illinois State Geological Survey, Illinois State Water Survey and Illinois Sustainable Technology Center) were independently maintained.
 In 2009, the Institute Librarians and the University Library received funding from the Consortium of Academic and Research Libraries in Illinois (CARLI) to add the ISGS, ISWS, and ISTC library collections to the University Library's Online Catalog.
 This funding was supplemented by the University Library and the Prairie Research Institute.
 More than 26,000 bibliographic records, many of them brand new records not previously found in any library catalog, were added to the catalog over several years (2009-2015) through addition of the Survey library catalogs and the processing of uncataloged backlogs.
 These materials were made available for researchers worldwide to borrow.
 Copyright free materials were made available for digitization, and many of these materials have been (and continue to be) selected for the Internet Archive, Biodiversity Heritage Library, or HathiTrust, further expanding the impact of the Prairie Research Institute Library's collection.